2018-19 Leadership Development Program participants with LDP faculty at the 2018 Council Meeting in Sydney

 Upon completion of the Program, participants are awarded with a Certificate of Graduation by the RANZCO President.
 Since 2012, 24 Fellows have successfully completed RANZCO’s LDP.
 Many have assumed leadership positions within the College and in the communities they work in.

-The RANZCO LDP has strong participation from the RANZCO Board and is overseen by the Leadership Development Committee, Catherine Green, David Mackey and Christine Younan, and managed by the General Manager Policy and Programs, Gerhard Schlenther.
+The RANZCO LDP has strong participation from the RANZCO Board and is overseen by the Leadership Development Committee, Catherine Green, David Mackey, Christine Younan, Shenton Chew and Stephanie Watson and managed by the General Manager Policy and Programs, Gerhard Schlenther.

 The RANZCO Leadership Development Program is proud to feature RANZCO LDP Alumni and their comments